djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 ### Choosing Between Mean and Median

-- **Use Median** when the goal is to reduce the impact of outliers.
-The median is less sensitive to extreme values, making it a reliable measure of central tendency in skewed distributions.
+- You should **use the median** when minimizing the impact of outliers is important.
+Since the median is less sensitive to extreme values, it serves as a reliable measure of central tendency, particularly in skewed distributions.
-- **Opt for Mean** when it's essential to include all values, outliers included.
-The mean takes into account every data point, which is useful in datasets where each value carries equal significance.
+- **Opt for the mean** when it is important to include every value, including outliers, in the calculation.
+The mean considers all data points, making it useful in situations where each value is equally significant.
-- **Be Cautious with Mean in Skewed Data**: In skewed distributions, the mean can be misleading.
-In such cases, the median often gives a more representative measure of the 'average' value.
+- **Be cautious with the mean in skewed data**, as it can provide a misleading sense of central tendency.
+In skewed distributions, the median often offers a more accurate representation of the typical value in the dataset.

 #### Example 1: Evaluating Salaries in a Tech Company

 Alice is researching salaries of graphic designers at a well-known tech firm.
 The company has several top-level designers whose salaries are substantially higher than the rest.
 To get a realistic expectation of her potential earnings, should Alice consider the mean or the median salary?